 A Warning About Hornady Dies

-I have received several reports that the Hornady dies are cut short and that when screwed all the way down that they set the shoulder back too far causing case separations.
-I strongly suggest that you back these dies out one full turn, smoke the neck and shoulder of the cases, and then size and adjust the die down 1/8 turn at a time until the neck is resized without the shoulder being touched.
-Hornady is currently investigating this problem.
+I have received several reports that the original Hornady dies are cut short and that when screwed all the way down that they set the shoulder back too far causing case separations.
+I strongly suggest that you neck size only by backing these dies out one full turn, smoking the neck and shoulder of the cases, and then size and adjust the die down 1/8 turn at a time until the neck is resized without the shoulder being touched.
+Hornady has apparently fixed this problem. but I still recommend neck sizing only.

 The published ballistic coefficient for the 270 gr Hornady Spire Point is G1=.380 and the 225 gr bullet is.320.
 Chronograph data for the actual velocity of the 270 gr load from the .376 Scout was initially reported as between 2420 f/s (730 m/s) and 2525 f/s (770 m/s).
 Recent testing on a known accurate setup says that current loads are giving 2550 f/s (777 m/s) and 2580 f/s (785 m/s) from the Scout.
 I have used a muzzle velocity of 2550 f/s to compute the preliminary ballistics from the .376 Steyr Scout as given below, using a 200 yard zero.
 The 225 gr reduced load seems to currently be giving around 2420 f/s (730 m/s) from the Scout.